loganheffernan2/thesis-blank/blog/a-test.md

       Thomas Colligan, Nichole Shinn, Rose Wong, and Kurt Woerpel."
     image: assets/txtbooks.png
     number: '1'
+  - desc: >-
+      New York City's cost of living stands at 187.2% that of the national average.
+    image: assets/empty.png
+    number: '2'
+  - desc: >-
+      During the primaries for the United State's 2020 election cycle, Democratic candidate Michael Bloomberg hired high-traffic Instagram meme pages to generate promotional memes.
+    image: assets/empty.png
+    number: '3'
+  - desc: >-
+      At the time of this interview, Kurt was working as art director for Interview Magazine.
+    image: assets/interview.png
+    number: '4'
+  - desc: >-
+      From 1969 to 1985, Michigan's Detroit Printing Co-op exemplifies the counter-capital potential of publishing.
+The co-op, operated as a worker-owned workshop, produced radical leftist materials with limited machinery.
+    image: assets/dpc-bug.png
+    number: '5'
+  - desc: >-
+      Platform is a Chicago-based graphic design studio with a publishing arm, Platform Editions.
+    image: assets/empty.png
+    number: '6'
+  - desc: >-
+      From the Precarious Worker's Brigade website: "We are a UK-based group of precarious workers in culture & education.
+We call out in solidarity with all those struggling to make a living in this climate of instability and enforced austerity. ¶ The PWB’s praxis springs from a shared commitment to developing research and actions that are practical, relevant and easily shared and applied.
+If putting an end to precarity is the social justice we seek, our political project involves developing tactics, strategies, formats, practices, dispositions, knowledges and tools for making this happen."
+    image: assets/empty.png
+    number: '7'
+  - desc: >-
+      From the Evening Class website: Evening Class is an experiment in self-organised education that has been active since January 2016.
+It's a space where we can cultivate common interests, develop research and collectively decide the class’s programme.
+Our programme takes the form of public workshops, talks and debates, reading groups, radio broadcasting, performances, walks, and publishing. ¶ We currently operate through different working groups that feed their research back into the collective.
+These working groups explore a range of themes, like unionising design practices, post-capitalist desire and the commons.
+      Through these groups we work on developing a curriculum of both theory and practice, often working in collaboration with other like-minded organisations and individuals."
+    image: assets/empty.png
+    number: '8'
+  - desc: >-
+      From the SSHH website: "Sixth Street Haunted House is a new multi-purpose mutant space where you can come and learn, make, buy or share something.
+      We opened on October 31st, 2018.
+SSHH is run by Bráulio Amado and Nick Schiarizzi."
+    image: assets/empty.png
+    number: '9'
+  - desc: >-
+      From the XXXI website: "XXXI (‘Thirty-One’) is a mixed-use community space for designers (and others) to exhibit, teach, and discuss self-initiated work; a shared studio space; a residency for designers; and an online (and sometimes physical) store."
+    image: assets/empty.png
+    number: '10'
 ---
 **Rob Blair** My name is Robert Blair.
 I’m currently a visiting instructor at Pratt Institute.
 Me and Kurt graduated in 2014 from Pratt.
 In addition to that, we are both practicing freelance designers and art directors.
-We run a publishing project called TXTBooks that started immediately after we graduated.
+We run a publishing project called [TXTBooks](http://www.txtbooks.us/) that started immediately after we graduated.
 A lot of my personal practice is photo-based and image-based as well as TXTbooks <span class="contentNote">(1)</span> being an output for my own personal non-commercial practice.

 <br/>